 With that being said, how do you actually calculate AP days?
 We’ll cover that next.

-How to calculate Accounts Payable Days?
+How to Calculate Accounts Payable Days?

 The calculation of AP days is actually quite simple.
 You can do that by multiplying your ending Accounts Payable for the period by the number of days and dividing that figure by the cost of goods (COG) sold.